 Because low-intensity aerobic activity speeds recovery from the minor damage caused by other forms of exercise, perhaps the best use of oxidative training is as a restorative tool on your off days.

 Training Your Oxidative System

 Speed: Slow to medium

 Primary Fuel: Fat

 Sample Activities: Jogging, slow swimming, cycling, walking, hiking, martial arts, continuous-action team sports (basketball, ultimate Frisbee, soccer)

-How to Train It: Light circuit training, running five minutes or more, long-distance cyclin, traditional cardio machines, long, slow swimming
+How to Train It: Light circuit training, running five minutes or more, long-distance cycling, traditional cardio machines, long, slow swimming.

 - Either three to six one- to five-minute medium-high efforts with one to five minutes rest between sets, or